 When our minds are full of things we wish we didn’t know about people, it threatens to taint our view of them.
 Christian life aims to see the God-placed strand good in everyone.

-Conversation that is focused on negative attributes and here-say is never worth the time it takes to entertain.
+A conversation that is focused on negative attributes and hearsay is never worth the time it takes to entertain.
 A godly friend will understand why we can’t go there with them, and hold us accountable, too!

 Praise You for godly friends who hold us accountable.
 Thank You for illuminating the deceitful power of gossip, that we all entertain within earshot daily.